 We wanted to pair style with substance.
 Create chairs that will enhance the outdoor dining experience and sit on our patios for the next 10 years without going out of style.

-At Lazy Susan, all our garden chairs are made using traditional casting techniques from rust/rot proof high grade aluminium so value and longevity is a guarantee.
+At Lazy Susan, all our garden chairs are made using traditional casting techniques from rust/rot-proof high-grade aluminium so value and longevity is guaranteed.

 Again, if you’d like to see some photos from our factory, then please take a look at our how we make our furniture page.